nasa/cFS/README.md

  or, if you're using ssh (see the GitGuide.md for help)

     git clone git@github.com:McMasterNEUDOSE/cFS.git

+Then to initialise and download all the submodules (apps, cfe, osal, etc)

     cd cFS
     git submodule init
     git submodule update